-With Farah Khan Founder, principal and Creative Director at collaborative graphic design studio House9.
+With Farah Khan

+Founder, principal and Creative Director at collaborative graphic design studio House9.

-Farah shares her creative process when working for communities as an outlier.
-She discusses her collaborative approach and her work with Indigenous communities, aimed at uncovering new design possibilities to best serve their needs.
+Farah shares her studio's creative process when working with clients, and for audiences, who belong to communities they don't belong to.
+She discusses approaches to collaboration, knowledge sharing, developing mutual trust and her studio's work for Indigenous audiences aimed at uncovering new design possibilities to best serve their needs.